 What is Cerebral Palsy

 Cerebral palsy (CP) is an umbrella term that refers to a group of disorders affecting a person’s ability to move.
-It is a permanent life-long condition, but generally does not worsen over time.
-It is due to damage to the developing brain either during pregnancy or shortly after birth.
+It is a permanent, life-long condition but generally does not worsen over time and is due to damage to the developing brain either during pregnancy or shortly after birth.

 For more information on cerebral palsy please visit www.cerebralpalsy.org.au